franzflasch/leiwand_rv32/README.md

 # leiwand_rv32
 RISC-V CPU written in verilog

-This is my first attempt of writing a RV32I core.
+This is my first attempt of writing an RV32I core.
 The name comes from the Viennese word "leiwand" which means something like awesome or great.

+This is actually an educational project for me.
+I wanted to learn a bit about FPGAs, Verilog and the risc-v ISA.
+The CPU is neither size nor performance optimized, but afterall it fits into an iCE40hx8k FPGA, altough not nearly as good as the picorv32 from Clifford Wolf.

 ## Testbench and CPU core verification